chungderson/DietrichGCSDeterrence/README.md

 # DietrichGCS Deterrence Modeling

 A text-based simulation demonstrating the concept of deterrence through a bargaining model where countries can choose to attack or bargain with each other.
-Built for the 66-146 Dietrich Grand Challenge Seminar on Complex Social Systems
+Built for the 66-146 Dietrich Grand Challenge Seminar on Complex Social Systems.
+Developed with the assistance of Claude and Cursor.

 ## Overview